1980 Australian Open

 The 1980 Australian Open was a tennis tournament played on outdoor grass courts at the Kooyong Lawn Tennis Club in Melbourne, Australia.
 It was the 69th edition of the Australian Open.
-The women’s tournament was held 24-30th of November 1980 and the men’s was held from 26 December 1980 through 4 January 1981.
-The singles titles were won by American Brian Teacher and Czechoslovakian Hana Mandlíková.
+The women's tournament was held 24–30 November 1980 and the men's was held from 26 December 1980 through 4 January 1981.
+The singles titles were won by American Brian Teacher and Czechoslovak Hana Mandlíková.